pololu/rpicsim/docs/QuickStartGuide.md

 ----

 You should set up your PIC development environment so that it creates a COF or HEX file inside a directory named "dist".
-The file does not need to be at the top level of "dist"; it can be in any subdirectory found inside "dist".
+The file does not need to be at the top level of "dist"; it can be in any subdirectory inside "dist".
 This requirement is due to a limitation in the MPLAB X code.

 Next, make a directory called "spec" for the tests you are going to write.
 You can put that directory anywhere, but my preferred directory structure looks like this: